 Modern laws in New Jersey grant equal rights and protections to LGBT people and couples.
 New Jersey family laws, such as New Jersey Revised Statute §2A:34-10 that require one party to have lived in the state for at least one year before filing for a divorce, apply equally to couples of all sexual orientations.

 It follows that LGBT couples must also satisfy one of the qualifying factors to seek a divorce.
 Most divorces allege that irreconcilable differences have occurred that make a continuance of the marriage impossible.
 To serve as the basis for divorce, these differences must have lasted at least six months prior to filing for the divorce.
 Other potential reasons for divorce include adultery, abandonment, or long-term imprisonment.
-A New Jersey lawyer, experienced in handling LGBT divorce cases could help individuals determine if the facts and timing permit a New Jersey family court to hear their complaint for divorce.
+A New Jersey lawyer experienced in handling LGBT divorce cases could help individuals determine if the facts and timing permit a New Jersey family court to hear their complaint for divorce.

 Helping LGBTQ Spouses Protect Their Rights During a Divorce

 Because LGBT marriages are considered the same as marriages between heterosexual couples under the law, most of the same concerns may arise during a divorce.
 Many individuals’ chief concern during a divorce is their right to marital property.
 New Jersey considers all property that a couple acquires during the marriage to be equally the property of both parties.
 The same concept applies to marital debt.
 A major function of the New Jersey family courts is to make an equitable division of this property and debt to place the parties on equal financial footing for the future.
-A New Jersey LGBT divorce attorney could work to argue for the protection of a person’s property rights.
+A skilled attorney could work to argue for the protection of a person’s property rights.

 Another topic that arises during many divorces is the continued care and custody of children.
 State law provides that all parents of a child have equal custody rights and equal obligations to provide for the wellbeing of a child.
 Additionally, the law states that children who are the subject of adoptions are equivalent to biological children in a legal sense.
 As a result, an LGBT couple who have adopted a child, or in situations where one is a biological parent and the other is an adopted parent, must make a child custody and care plan for the future of the child.
-A New Jersey LGBT divorce attorney could help to fight for a parent’s right to retain custody over a child and to receive proper child support payments.
+An LGBT divorce attorney in the area could help to fight for a parent’s right to retain custody over a child and to receive proper child support payments.